 The Food as Medicine Everyday Cooking Series is a 12-week course led by naturopathic physicians that focuses on nutrition education and simple, hands-on cooking techniques to prepare food that promotes health and fitness.
 Located in Charlee’s Kitchen on the NUNM campus near downtown Portland, it is offered year-round to individuals and families.”

 Transform your eating habits in just 12 weeks!

-- Nutrition workbook with class recipes.
+- Food as Medicine Everyday book with class recipes.

 - BONUS!
 Free whole grains and legumes from Bob’s Red Mill.

 The Food as Medicine Everyday series is a series of twelve weekly workshops that demonstrate simple techniques for selecting and cooking tasty, nutritious whole foods and teach how these foods can improve health and fitness.

 - Benefits of Breakfast